Connect with others who understand.

 Blood Cell Counts in Lupus

 As a chronic (long-term) inflammatory disease that affects multiple organs, lupus causes changes in the composition of different types of blood cells.
-Changes in blood cell counts are often linked with worsening of the disease and may indicate additional health problems.
+Changes in blood cell counts are often linked with worsening disease and may indicate additional health problems.

 Mature Granulocyte Counts

-If neutropenia occurs with a fever, seek immediate medical attention.
+If you or a loved one experience neutropenia with a fever, seek immediate medical attention.
 Severe neutropenia can be treated with granulocyte colony-stimulating factor, a drug that stimulates the bone marrow to produce more white blood cells.
-In some cases, a bone marrow transplant may be needed.

 Immature Granulocyte Counts

-• Autoimmune diseases — SLE, rheumatoid arthritis
+• Autoimmune diseases, including SLE and rheumatoid arthritis

-• Cancer — For example, chronic myeloid leukemia
+• Cancer, such as chronic myeloid leukemia

-• Tissue injury and inflammation — Sepsis
+• Tissue injury and inflammation, including sepsis

 Other Abnormal Blood Cell Counts in Lupus